 GASB Statement No. 68 - Financial Accounting and Financial Reporting for Pensions - An Amendment of GASB Statement No. 27 improves financial reporting by state and local governments for pensions.
 It also improves information provided by state and local governmental employers about financial support for pensions that are provided by other entities.
-This statement is effective for periods beginning after June 15, 2014, although earlier application is encouraged.
-GASB Statement No. 68 is not expected to have a material effect on the Authority's financial statements.
+This statement is effective for periods beginning after June 15, 2014.
+GASB Statement No. 68 does not have a material effect on the Authority's financial statements.